-Change the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the main topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site an extra SEO boost …
+Change both the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the main topic of your site.
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site an extra SEO boost …

-(Change ‘Uncategorized’ category to something more meaningful to your readers and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to your site readers and search engines)

-Now, when posts get published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

-Note: The above site has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-If you need help setting up search engine-friendly URLs on your site, go here: Improve Your WordPress SEO Using SEO-Friendly URLs
+Note: The site used in the example above has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
+For more details on how to set up SEO-friendly URLs on your site, go here: Using Permalinks To Improve Your WordPress SEO

-Let’s take a look at some additional features of post categories:
+Let’s take a look at some of the additional features of post categories:

-Every post in WordPress must be filed under one or more categories.
-This means that you can assign multiple categories to your posts …
+In WordPress, posts must be filed under one or more categories.
+WordPress lets you assign multiple categories to a post …

 (WordPress posts can be published under multiple categories)

-Note that a plugin like Yoast SEO lets you specify a primary category …
+Note that using a plugin like Yoast SEO (see further below) lets you specify a primary category …

-(If using multiple post categories, use a plugin like Yoast SEO to assign a primary category)
+(With multiple categories, use a plugin like Yoast SEO to assign a primary category)

-Posts are grouped together under categories, making it easier for visitors to find topic-related content.
+Posts are grouped together into categories, making it easier for visitors to find related content.

 You can display categories in your posts …

-Clicking on the category links opens an archive page containing related posts (see below).
+Clicking on the category links will open an archive page containing other related content (see below).

 As well as displaying categories on posts, WordPress can also list categories in the sidebar …

-If you have many categories on your site, you can reduce space on your sidebar by specifying that your ‘Categories’ widget display as a dropdown menu …
+If you have many categories on your site, you can save space on your sidebar by listing categories using a drop-down menu …

-When visitors select a category from the drop-down list …
+When a visitor selects a category from the list …

-… An archive page displays all the posts listed for that category …
+… An archive page displays the posts in that category …

 (Posts can display in category archive pages)

-To view Category Archive pages in your dashboard, go to Post > Categories and select the category to display.
-Hover over the category title and click View …
+To view Category Archive pages in your WP dashboard, go to Post > Categories and select the category to view.
+Place your mouse over the item and click the ‘View’ link …

-Let’s take a look at some other features of post categories worth knowing about.
+Let’s take a look at some other features of post categories .

 (Sort by category name)